The Best 17 Dollars I Spend Every Year

 Typically, wildlife in North America is managed at the provincial (Canada) or state (U.S.) level, but migratory birds are managed federally.
-Once signed, each country was responsible for enacting legislation that would guide national efforts to implement the treaty.
+When Canada and the U.S. signed the Migratory Bird Treaty in 1916, each country was responsible for enacting legislation that would guide national efforts to implement the treaty.
 In Canada, we have the Migratory Birds Convention Act (MBCA), and south of the border the U.S. passed the Migratory Bird Treaty Act.
 The MBCA in Canada includes the Migratory Birds Regulations, the Migratory Birds Sanctuary Regulations, and the Migratory Game Bird Hunting Regulations, which are each responsible for regulating a different aspect of migratory bird management.

 Just to put the timeline in perspective here, the Migratory Bird Treaty was signed in the middle of World War I, at a time when political attention and federal revenue were certainly being pulled in other directions.
 Yet, conservationists and governments recognized the value in protecting wildlife populations and habitat and I think we need to applaud the governments of that time.
 Difficult decisions and worthwhile sacrifices have been made in the past to conserve wildlife and there really is no excuse for our generation to ignore our responsibilities on this front.
 Healthy wildlife and habitat in the future is worth the expense.